 Augustus Richard Norton

-Augustus Richard Norton is a faculty member of both International Relations and Anthropology.
-He is also a Visiting Professor in Politics of the Middle East at the University of Oxford and a Fellow at the Oxford Centre for Islamic Studies.
-His research experience in the Middle East spans nearly three decades, including residences in Bahrain, Egypt, Jordan, Kuwait and Lebanon.
+Dr. Richard Norton’s research experience in the Middle East spans nearly three decades, including residences in Bahrain, Egypt, Jordan, Kuwait, and Lebanon.
 His current research interests include inter-sectarian relations in the Middle East, reformist Muslim thought, and strategies of political reform and opposition in authoritarian states.
-In the 1990s he headed a widely-cited three-year project funded by the Ford Foundation that examined state-society relations in the Middle East and the question of civil society in the region.
-It is indicative of his interests that many of his courses are often cross-listed with the departments of Anthropology and Political Science.
-He has held academic appointments at New York University and the United States Military Academy.
-In 2006 he was an adviser to the Iraq Study Group (Baker-Hamilton Commission).
-He is a member of the Boston Study Group on Middle East Peace.
-In 2010, the Foreign Policy Association published the Study Group’s Israel and Palestine – Two States for Two Peoples: If Not Now, When?
+In the 1990s he headed a widely-cited three-year project funded by the Ford Foundation that examined the state-society relations in the Middle East and the question of civil society in the region.
+It is indicative of his interests that many of his courses are often cross-listed with the departments of international relations and political science.
+He has also held academic appointments at New York University and the United States Military Academy.
+In 2006 he was an advisor to the Iraq Study Group (Baker-Hamilton Commission).
+He is also Visiting Professor in the Politics of the Middle East at the University of Oxford and a Fellow at the Oxford Centre for Islamic Studies.

-Norton’s books include Hezbollah: A Short History, the two volume collection Civil Society in the Middle East, Amal and the Shi’a: Struggle for the Soul of Lebanon , The International Relations of the PLO (senior editor), Political Tides in the Arab World (co-author), UN Peacekeepers (co-author), and Security in the Middle East: New Perspectives (in Arabic).
+His books include Hezbollah: A Short History, the two-volume collection Civil Society in the Middle East, Amal and the Shi’a: Struggle for the Soul of Lebanon, The International Relations of the PLO (senior editor), Political Tides in the Arab World (co-author), UN Peacekeepers (co-author), and Security in the Middle East: New Perspectives (in Arabic).
 His recent articles have appeared in Current History, Foreign Policy, International Spectator, Journal of Palestine Studies, Middle East Journal, The Nation, and in leading newspapers.
-He is a member of the Council on Foreign Relations, the Middle East Studies Association, the American Anthropological Association, and the American Political Science Association.
-He is a co-founder of the Boston Forum on the Middle East and the Conference Group on the Middle East.
+He is a member of the Council on Foreign Relations, the Middle East Studies Association, the American Anthropological Association, and the American Political Science Association, and a co-founder of the Boston Forum on the Middle East and the Conference Group on the Middle East.